 As we set goals, let us be aware of our intentions.
 What are we choosing?
 Are we choosing a good thing or a bad thing?

 Maybe the choices facing us aren’t bad, perhaps we must choose between a good thing, a better thing, or the best thing.

 Perhaps we can simply choose to spend extra time with our family every day.
 Maybe we can choose to develop a talent instead of watching a TV program.
 Or maybe we can invite someone over to dinner or join us for an activity.

 I truly believe that small things can become great things.

 Decisions Determine Destiny

 Thomas S. Monson said, “Decisions Determine Destiny.”
 That simple phrase is powerful because of its truth.
 The decisions that we make will impact us.

 What is so exciting to me is nobody can choose for us.
 We have ultimate control over our own decisions.
 And if you are letting others make decisions for you, that too is your choice.

 Your past does not have to determine your future.
 You have the power to change.
-You have the power to choose your own destiny.
+The power to choose your own destiny.
 You can decide what you want and make it happen.
 All it takes is action, belief, and endurance.

 Bowen, Shayne.
 M. (2012). lds.org.
 Retrieved from https://www.lds.org/youth/article/agency-and-accountability?lang=eng